MonaSarmadi/f-secure/README.txt

-This Application is a simple attempt for using Serenity and cucumber for Acceptance test.
+This is a simple application for Acceptance test
+It uses Cucumber and Serenity and Java

+The implementation of scenarios are in com.f_secure.features

+It uses simple assertation

-Serenity is basically a wrapper for selenium.
+This application is not a show case for database interaction

-using cucumber gave me the ability to read and write code as fluent as in english very understandable